Khanna-Aman/qc-game/README.md

 - Uses seeded RNG for deterministic results across both players

 ### Win Condition
-- Capture the opponent's King to win
+- **Capture the opponent's King to win** (no checkmate - just take the King!)
-- Even a King in superposition can be captured if the measurement favors you!
+- Kings and Pawns cannot split - only Queen, Rook, Bishop, Knight can enter superposition

 ## 🔒 Security & Fair Play